 - Publishing companies

 - Community organizations

-There are many entry-level job opportunities for graduates with a bachelor’s degree.
-However, if you want to become a historian or pursue a higher-level career, you will need to earn at least a master’s degree.
-To become a history professor, you should plan on earning a doctoral degree in history.
+There are entry-level job opportunities for graduates with a bachelor’s degree.
+However, if you want to become an historian or pursue a higher-level career, you will need to earn at least a master’s degree.1 If you aspire to become a history professor, you should plan on earning a doctoral degree in history.
 Certain other positions may also require a doctoral degree, such as high-level academic research positions.

 At the graduate level, you will have the opportunity to conduct in-depth explorations into historical periods, themes and topics using primary source material.
-It is customary for a master’s degree program to require students to complete an ambitious project that reflects the skills they have learned.
+It is customary that a master’s degree program requires students to complete an ambitious capstone project as a demonstration of the skills they have learned.
 Similarly, at the doctoral level, students are expected to conduct original research that makes a positive academic contribution to the field.

 Exploring Job Opportunities in History

-A history degree is a highly versatile credential that can power careers across a variety of fields and industries.
+A history degree is a versatile credential that can help power careers across a variety of fields and industries.
 History majors can work in publishing or in the classroom.
-Some decide to become public servants.
-Another common path is to go on to law school and become an attorney.
-Alternatively, graduates may opt to become paralegals.
-Additional possibilities include marketing, copywriting, public relations, editing and social services.
+They may also decide to become public servants.
+Another potential path is to go on to law school and become an attorney.
+Additional possibilities include marketing, copywriting, public relations, editing and social services.2

 Other careers that are more closely focused on the field of history include the following:

 - Middle or high school history teacher